hyperjump-io/json-schema/README.md

 * Validate JSON-compatible values against a JSON Schema
   * Dialects: draft-2020-12, draft-2019-09, draft-07, draft-06, draft-04
+  * OpenAPI
+    * Versions/Dialects: 3.0, 3.1
+    * Validate an OpenAPI document
+    * Validate values against a schema from an OpenAPI document
   * Schemas can reference other schemas using a different dialect
   * Work directly with schemas on the filesystem or HTTP
 * Create custom keywords, vocabularies, and dialects